mashhoorafarhath27-sys/BRG-ISEA/README.md

 ### Outcome

 Learned how DNS translates domain names into IP addresses and how SSL/TLS certificates help provide secure encrypted communication between clients and servers.

+## Session 3b – Server Automation

+### Objectives

+- Created a backup script using Bash.
+- Scheduled the script using `cron`.
+- Logged the script output to a file.
+- Verified that the backup task executed successfully.

+### Backup Script

+I created a Bash script named `backup.sh` to automate the backup process.
+The script creates a backup directory, copies files, and records the execution time.

+**Screenshot:** Backup script created using Nano.

+### Automation Using Cron

+I scheduled the backup script to run automatically using `crontab`.
+The script output was redirected to a log file for verification.

+**Screenshot:** Cron job configured and backup log verified.

+### Outcome

+Successfully automated Linux backup tasks using Bash scripting and cron jobs.
+I learned how scheduled tasks help reduce manual work and improve server administration efficiency.